balassit/balassit.github.io/readings/Peak-Performance.md

  - scientific cycle behind growth and development
  - how to prime for peak performance and daily productivity
  - the power of purpose as a performance enhanceer

+**4. Mindset**:

+**What is mindset?**
+A disposition to something that may happen.
+A filter of how you interpret life and a projector of what you want to be in the future.

+Practice in an easier environment things that you find difficult.
+What do you want to set your mind to?
+This can be simple or short.
+How do you want to be?
+How does that match the environment that you are in?

+**5. Stress + Rest = Growth**: The backbone of the book.
+Mental and physical tasks take a toll and it is crucial to incorporate rest just as you would the physical or mental challenge.

+Be hesitant to offer help when teaching.
+Let others learn on their own and once they are impeded, give help.
+Fail productively.

+Walk away when you are stuck.
+Creativity can be spurred by taking yourself out of the situation.
+Take a walk, look at nature, and practice mindfulness techniques.

+Use social interactions as a recovery and relaxation tool.
+Surround yourself with positive people and allow yourself to shift focus away from stressors.

+Check out the out the Art of Learning Book

+**6.**:
+Take a moment to say something nice about each person you see before engaging with them in your head as a primer for positive attitude.

+"Disconnection work from life is an illusion." - Peak Performance

+### Developing your life's purpose statement

+#### List up to 5 values that you hold in life:

+1. Education
+3. Enjoyment
+2. Mastery
+4. Relationships

+#### Define each value in a way that personalizes it to your life in one sentence:

+1. Education: gain knowledge that will allow me to explore new areas and further understand those of which I already pursue.
+3. Enjoyment: An internal state in which you find great pleasure and comfort.
+2. Mastery: Fluency in a field or subject such that you are able to teach, share, and innovate new ideas that promote greater achievements.
+4. Relationships: Connection with others to share experiences and learn how to better develop ourselves.

+#### Rank your values

+1. Enjoyment
+2. Mastery
+3. Relationships
+4. Education